The Permanent Record

 Choux pastry: The classic use for this soft stovetop dough is eclairs and profiteroles, but it can be used for wide range of items: gougeres, crullers, churros, funnel cakes, even gnocchi.

 To come: Butterscotch sauce, caramel.

 Crackers and Breadsticks: With a little pre-planning, these can be very easy to make.
 The key to crisp cracker and breadsticks is to stretch the dough super thin.

-*Variations: Lavash crackers, grissini, pita chips, wheat crackers, corn chips, cheese crackers.
+*Variations: Lavash crackers, grissini, pita chips, wheat crackers, corn chips, cheese crackers, grain-free chocolate crackers.

 *Variations to come: Animal crackers, oyster crackers, petite gallettes salles.